 What, for example, is your hereditary predisposition to:

-alcohol hypersensitivity, bitter taste perception, blood group, caffeine sensitivity, norovirus resistance, lactose intolerance and red hair?
+alcohol hypersensitivity, bitter taste perception, caffeine sensitivity, norovirus resistance, lactose intolerance and red hair?

 See immediately if you are particularly sensitive or less sensitive to drugs such as